---->

 Gravity would have to be a much stronger force than it is to have

-if they can exist !
+if they can be produced and controlled !

 That gravity production and response can be mimicked by robots